A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

 \paragraph{The COMPASS target} The target consists of two identical, 55 cm long cylindrical cells with a diameter of 4 cm.
-Each cell has 5 NMR coils to measure the polarisations ~\cite{Kondo:2004dz}.
+Each cell has 5 NMR coils to measure the polarisations ~\cite{Kondo:2004dz} (see \cf{target_COMPASS} of Appendix~\ref{appendix:compass_tg} for a schematic view of the COMPASS target).
 The cells can be polarised in opposite direction and there is a 20 cm long gap between the cells, in order to cleanly separate interactions from the respective target cells.
 The orientations are reversed by changing microwave frequency at 2.5 T at regular intervals in order to reduce the systematic error.
-The polarization is obtained by the DNP method with a high cooling power dilution refrigerator with a 13500 $m^{3}$/h pumping speed of 8 Root's blowers in series, a 2.5 T solenoid magnet and two microwave systems of about 70 GHz~\cite{Ball:2003vb}.
+The polarisation is obtained by the DNP method with a high cooling power dilution refrigerator with a 13500 m$^{3}$h$^{-1}$ pumping speed of {8 Pfeiffer Roots blowers} in series, a 2.5 T solenoid magnet and two microwave systems of about 70 GHz~\cite{Ball:2003vb}.
 The spin can be oriented perpendicular to the beam direction by using a 0.6 T dipole magnet.
-Under this magnetic condition the polarization can not be enhanced by the DNP method, but can be maintained at a lattice temperature below 100 mK.
-The proton polarization achieved in 2015 with NH$_{3}$ was 80 \% in 1 day and about 90 \% after 2 days.
-In a beam intensity of $8 \times 10^{7}$ pions/s the beam intensity for each NH$_{3}$ bead of 2-3 mm is about $10^{6}$ s$^{-1}$ which will not lead to a significant depolarization in the frozen spin mode.
+Under this magnetic condition the polarisation can not be enhanced by the DNP method, but can be maintained at a lattice temperature below 100 mK.
+The proton polarisation achieved in 2015 with NH$_{3}$ was 80 \% in 1 day and about 90 \% after 2 days\footnote{The proton polarisation for the NH$_{3}$ target and for the 2015 analyzed data sample was in average 73\%~\cite{Aghasyan:2017jop}.}.
+In a beam intensity of $8 \times 10^{7}$ pions s$^{-1}$ the beam intensity for each NH$_{3}$ bead of 2--3 mm is about $10^{6}$ s$^{-1}$ which will not lead to a significant depolarisation in the frozen spin mode.
 No significant radiation damage could be observed in more than half a year of data taking in 2015 at COMPASS.
-However, the target material may be considered to be annealed in the case of 5 $\times 10^{8}$ p/s beam intensity.
+If needed for the case of 5 $\times 10^{8}$ p/s beam intensity with a more focused beam, the target material may be considered to be annealed twice or thrice a year\footnote{ The process of the annealing consists of removing the $^3$He gas, warming up to 70 K, cooling down and re-filling with $^3$He.
+In total it takes one week for the COMPASS system.} to recover the optimal target performances.
 A spin relaxation time of about 1000 hours was measured at 0.6 T and 50 mK for the proton in NH$_{3}$.
-In Appendix \ref{target_COMPASS} a schematic view of the COMPASS target is shown.